The Ultimate Road Trip Experience: A Journey to Remember

 Highlights

-● Hoi An: Lantern-lit evenings and tailor shops
+Hoi An: Lantern-lit evenings and tailor shops offer a unique charm.

-● Phong Nha Caves: One of the world’s largest cave systems
+Phong Nha Caves: Explore one of the world’s largest cave systems.

-● Street food: Pho, Banh Mi, and egg coffee
+Street food: Don’t miss Pho, Banh Mi, and egg coffee for a taste of local cuisine.

 Tips

-• Learn basic Vietnamese greetings goes a long way
+Learn basic Vietnamese greetings; it goes a long way in connecting with locals.

 6. Great Ocean Road, Australia